-1. Families will be admitted both from the waiting list and as special, non-waiting list admissions in accordance with all applicable HUD regulations.

-- 2. The application process is accessible to those people who might have difficulty complying with the normal, standard HHA application process.
+- Families will be admitted both from the waiting list and as special, nonwaiting list admissions in accordance with all applicable HUD regulations. - The application process is accessible to those people who might have difficulty complying with the normal, standard HHA application process.
 This could include people with disabilities, certain elderly individuals, as well as persons with limited English proficiency (LEP). - HHA will provide reasonable accommodations to the needs of individuals with disabilities. - 3.
 No applicant has a right or entitlement to be listed on the waiting list, or to any particular position on the waiting list. - 4.
-The HHA will conduct the lottery and assign lottery numbers within 15 business days of the closing of the lottery pool. - 5.
-Placement on the waiting list does not confirm that the family is, in fact, eligible for assistance.
-A final determination of eligibility will be made at the time the family is selected from the waiting list.
+The HHA will conduct the lottery and assign lottery numbers within 15 business days of the closing of the lottery pool.